azavea/raster-vision/rastervision/examples/cookiecutter_template/{{cookiecutter.project_name}}/README.md

 ### Usage

 * Get a console in the container using `docker/run --aws`
-* The code in `rastervision2/{{cookiecutter.project_name}}` contains a very simple plugin with a `TestPipeline`.
+* The code in `rastervision/{{cookiecutter.project_name}}` contains a very simple plugin with a `TestPipeline`.
 You can run the test pipeline included in the source code using
- `rastervision2 run inprocess configs/test.py`
+ `rastervision run inprocess configs/test.py`

 ## Running on AWS Batch